raleel/cfi-srd-pt/0007_Game_System.md

 #### Fire-based Attacks

-Fire-based attacks typically have a percentage chance of igniting flammable materials as they are generally over in a single Round.
+Fire-based attacks typically have a percentage chance of igniting flammable materials as they are generally over in a Cantole Round.
 Unless otherwise noted, this chance is damage rolled x5% for fire-based attacks, and damage rolled x1% for electrical.
 Once ignited, flammable materials burn for 1d3-1 damage every Round until physically extinguished.
 Apply this damage directly to the Hit Points of the material, ignoring Armor Points, and to any flesh beneath.
 A creature's natural armor offers its normal protection, however.
-The victim may attempt to smother the flames by dropping prone and making a successful Athletics roll, which requires an Action Point and may be attempted each Turn.
+The victim may attempt to smother the flames by dropping prone and making a successful Atletismo roll, which requires an Action Point and may be attempted each Turn.
 If others assist in smothering the flames in some way, the roll is one Difficulty Grade easier.
 If the damage roll results in zero damage, the fire has gone out on its own in that one location.
 For each location that had gone out on its own, the roll to smother the flames is also one Difficulty Grade easier.

 ---
 ## Game Time

 In _Classic Fantasy Imperative_, time is an important factor, mostly to determine what happens in what order, so that game mechanics are applied when they should be.
 Remember that in-game time is usually not equivalent to time spent playing.
-Sometimes, the GM may need to summarize the events of many days in a single sentence, such as 'It takes you a week to reach Castle Greymyr,' while at other times, particularly during combat, the actions of only a few seconds of time can take several minutes or longer to resolve.
+Sometimes, the GM may need to summarize the events of many days in a Cantole sentence, such as 'It takes you a week to reach Castle Greymyr,' while at other times, particularly during combat, the actions of only a few seconds of time can take several minutes or longer to resolve.

 On a related note: Some spells, items, or effects are noted as being usable one or more times per day.
-An easy way to track this instead of keeping a log of when each such action took place, is to assume the clock resets after the character has had a full night's sleep.
-Therefore, using a magic item twice that is usable three times per day, will have all uses restored when the character next wakes, even if it was used just before they went to bed the night before.
+An easy way to Rastrear this instead of keeping a log of when each such action took place, is to assume the clock resets after the character has had a full night's sleep.
+Therefore, uCanto a magic item twice that is usable three times per day, will have all uses restored when the character next wakes, even if it was used just before they went to bed the night before.

 Following are the important distinctions of game time: